-During the hot, sunny summer months, there is nothing better than packing a picnic and heading for the park, beach, or anywhere outdoors.
-While the games, blankets, sunscreen, hats and everything else the day demands are important, everyone knows the picnic food is the main event!
-The key is to keep things fresh, simple and easy to transport.
+Of course, the games, blankets, sunscreen, hats and everything else the day demands are important.
+However, everyone knows that the picnic food is the main event!

-Here are a few tips for packing a picnic that is wholesome, nutritious, and delicious:
+Here are our tips for packing a picnic that is wholesome, nutritious and delicious.

 Try to include as many colourful vegetables as possible